stw32/PulseWaveform/README.md

 - library(readr)
 - library(PulseWaveform)

+## Scripts
+Within the scripts folder the General purpose script can be found.
+Also included in the folder:
+  - ISO study main script: the processing pipeline adapted for the ISO study analysis
+  - ISO study analysis script: the analysis script for the ISO study, including the code used to generate the figures in the paper [].

 # Analysis Pipeline:
 The general analysis pipeline's structure is illustrated below.
 Pulse decomposition modelling (and subsequent outputs) are optional and can be bypassed if only descriptive morphological features are desired.